flimflam-austin/hugo-cms-test/content/quick_reads/20210112-iran-january-2021/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      # Rising Tensions, Tough Questions
+      <div><h1>Rising Tensions, Tough Questions</h1><blockquote>During a

-      > During a divisive time in American politics, recent moves by Iran spark alarm among U.S. leaders on both sides of the aisle.
+      divisive time in American politics, recent moves by Iran spark alarm among U.S. leaders on both sides of the aisle.<br><br>What’s Happening<br>Why It Matters</blockquote></div>

-      What’s Happening

-      Why It Matters
     _key: 99cfad3ad034
   - order: 1
     useCheckmark: false
     body: >-
-      ## BIG PICTURE

-      * Iran: long considered an adversary of the U.S. and its interests.
+      <div><h2>BIG PICTURE</h2><ul><li>Iran: long considered an adversary of the

-      * The U.S. designated Iran a state sponsor of terrorism in 1984; this designation has remained through Republican & Democratic administrations.

-      * In addition to other sanctions, this designation restricts foreign aid and enables policies against those supporting or facilitating acts of terror.
+      U.S. and its interests.</li><li>The U.S. designated Iran a state sponsor of terrorism in 1984; this designation has remained through Republican &amp; Democratic administrations.</li><li>In addition to other sanctions, this designation restricts foreign aid and enables policies against those supporting or facilitating acts of terror.</li></ul></div>
     _key: 3b239ffccf3a
   - order: 2
     useCheckmark: false
     body: >-
-      ## What’s Happening

-      * Iran announced a clear move towards developing nuclear weapons**last week** despite a 2015 multinational “nuclear deal” that limited their program.
-European nations remain in the deal; the U.S. withdrew in 2018.
+      <div><h2>What’s Happening</h2><ul><li>Iran announced a clear move towards
+      developing nuclear weapons <strong>last week</strong> despite a 2015
+      multinational “nuclear deal” that limited their program.
+European nations remain in the deal; the U.S. withdrew in 2018.</li><li>Iran seized a South Korean oil tanker <strong>last week</strong>, holding approx. 20 sailors.

-      * Iran seized a South Korean oil tanker**last week**, holding approx. 20 sailors.
-Iran accuses South Korea of holding its funds “hostage;” South Korea froze Iran’s assets as part of U.S. sanctions.
+      Iran accuses South Korea of holding its funds “hostage;” South Korea froze Iran’s assets as part of U.S. sanctions.</li></ul></div>
     _key: 3b86bfd9cb9d
   - order: 3
     useCheckmark: false
     body: >-
-      ## Timing Matters

-      * Iran’s nuclear announcement comes a year after America targeted and killed a high-profile Iranian general.
+      <div><h2>Timing Matters</h2><ul><li>Iran’s nuclear announcement comes a

-      * Dec.
-20: Iranian-backed militia attacked the U.S. embassy in Baghdad:_“While this 21 rocket attack caused no U.S. injuries or casualties, the attack did damage buildings in the U.S. Embassy compound, and was clearly NOT intended to avoid casualties.”
-U.S. CentCom_
+      year after America targeted and killed a high-profile Iranian general.</li><li>Dec.
+20: Iranian-backed militia attacked the U.S. embassy in Baghdad: <em>“While this 21 rocket attack caused no U.S. injuries or casualties, the attack did damage buildings in the U.S. Embassy compound, and was clearly NOT intended to avoid casualties.”
+U.S.
+      CentCom</em></li></ul></div>
     _key: b26b237d07b9
   - order: 4
     useCheckmark: false
     body: >-
-      > “No one should doubt the resolve of the United States of America.”
+      <div><blockquote>“No one should doubt the resolve of the United States of

-      Acting Sec. of Defense Chris Miller, Jan.
-3, 2021 - announcing the American aircraft carrier USS Nimitz will "halt" its return home only days after announcing the end of the ship's nearly 10-month deployment, citing "recent threats issued by Iranian leaders.”
-The Associated Press reported the U.S. recently deployed B-52 bombers to the Persian Gulf to “caution" the Iranian regime against potential attacks.
+      America.”</blockquote><p>Acting Sec. of Defense Chris Miller, Jan.
+3, 2021
+      - announcing the American aircraft carrier USS Nimitz will "halt" its return home only days after announcing the end of the ship's nearly 10-month deployment, citing "recent threats issued by Iranian leaders.”
+      The Associated Press reported the U.S. recently deployed B-52 bombers to the Persian Gulf to “caution" the Iranian regime against potential attacks.</p></div>
     _key: e8e9417e2cfc
   - order: 5
     useCheckmark: false
     body: >-
-      > “A rogue president who sought vengeance against his OWN people has been doing much worse to our people—and others—in the past 4 years.
-What’s disturbing is that the same man has the UNCHECKED authority to start a nuclear war; a security concern for the entire int’l community.”

-      Foreign Minister of the Islamic Republic of Iran Javad Zarif, re: Pres.
-      Trump, on January 7, 2021.
+      <div><blockquote>“A rogue president who sought vengeance against his OWN
+      people has been doing much worse to our people—and others—in the past 4 years.
+What’s disturbing is that the same man has the UNCHECKED authority to start a nuclear war; a security concern for the entire int’l community.”</blockquote><p>Foreign Minister of the Islamic Republic of Iran Javad Zarif, re: Pres.
+Trump, on January 7, 2021.</p></div>
     _key: 1ebbc5a294c8
   - order: 6
     useCheckmark: true
     body: >-
-      What's the way forward?
+      <div><p>What's the way forward?
 97-year-old fmr.
-Sec. of State Henry Kissinger, experienced as a consultant for both Republicans and Democrats, advises the Biden administration to stay the course.
-Read the article, making news around the world, on our source page.
+Sec. of State Henry
+      Kissinger, experienced as a consultant for both Republicans and Democrats, advises the Biden administration to stay the course.
+Read the article, making news around the world, on our source page.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 40d6af8313b5